rust-lang/book/src/generics.md

 But what if we didn't want to always use an `f64` here?
 What about an `f32` for when we need less precision?
 Or an `i32` if we only want integer coordinates?

+While our simple `Point` struct may be a bit too simple to bother making generic in a real application, we're going to stick with it to show you the syntax.
+Especially when building library code, generics allow for more code re-use, and unlock a lot of powerful techniques.

 ## Generic data types

-Rust has a feature that lets us define a structure like this.
 'Generics' let us write code that allows for several different types, while letting us have one definition.
 A more generic `Point` would look like this:

 ```rust
 #[derive(Debug,Copy,Clone)]